 Shares differ from most other assets that attract Capital Gains Tax because they're not uniquely identifiable.
 You may buy shares of the same class in one company at different times and at different prices.
 As a result you have to apply special rules when working out their acquisition cost for Capital Gains Tax purposes.

 Special Capital Gains Tax rules apply to shares bought or acquired through an employee share scheme or as a result of your employment.
 HM Revenue & Customs (HMRC) approved schemes, such as Share Incentive Plans, approved Save As You Earn schemes, Company Share Option Plans and Enterprise Management Incentives offer tax advantages.
+If you receive shares from your employer and become an employee shareholder there are also tax advantages and special Capital Gains Tax rules.
 If you follow the rules, you may pay less or no Capital Gains Tax when you sell the shares.

 You must fill in the Capital Gains Tax pages of your return if any of the following apply: